punnakavyasri-cyber/ids-siem-integration/README.md

 ## 🚀 Project Workflow

 1. Set up **Suricata IDS** on Ubuntu, enable EVE JSON logging, and test detection using PCAP replay and custom rules.
-   👉 Detail steps for this stage are here
+   <a href="https://github.com/punnakavyasri-cyber/ids-siem-integration/blob/main/SuricataSetup.md">👉 Detail steps for this stage are here</a> <br>
 2. Install and configure **Splunk Enterprise**, create indexes and users, and prepare it to ingest Suricata logs.
    👉 Detail steps for this stage are here
 3. Integrate **Suricata with Splunk** by modifying configuration files and setting up data inputs in the Splunk UI.